-Keep scrolling for our favorite vegetarian fall recipes to try this season.
+Keep scrolling for the best vegetarian fall recipes to try this season.

 Pasta With Tomato Cream Sauce